Top Eco-Friendly Building and Home Renovation Trends of 2022

 As time progresses, these items continue to be optimized and improved upon.
 The products in your home are no different.

-Appliances and buildings systems from the 80s and 90s simply do not compete with products on the market today.
+Appliances and building systems from the 80s and 90s simply do not compete with products on the market today.

 These older machines consume much more water and/or energy to complete essential day-to-day functions.